secureCodeBox/documentation/docs/contributing/integrating-a-scanner/makefile.md

 include ../../scanners.mk           # Ensures that all the default makefile targets are included
 ```

+See [Local Deployment](/docs/contributing/local-deployment) for examples how to use the Makefiles.

 ## Available makefile targets

 | Target | Use |